lukebaldan/Corona_Counter/README.md

 ## Usage

-Modify the variables as required in the  sectoin labelled: 'ONLY MODIFY THESE VALUE' Key parameters include:
+Modify the variables as required in the section labelled: 'ONLY MODIFY THESE VALUE' Key parameters include:

 ```